Need-a-taco/react-burgers/README.md

 relevant images, videos, audios, etc. in this folder so that it can run anywhere when we host the application locally.

+Outside of all the folders in the root directory, there is the index.html file, which is the entry point into the project.

+The package.json file just contains a bunch of meta data about our project.
+It stores it in key value pairs, like name, version number, react version, etc.